 In addition, I have a few good apps on my iPhone…

-On a coastal walk it’s often useful to know the state of the tide.
-Several sections are only accessible at low tide.
 This app gives the tide times for the official location nearest to wherever you are that has records.
 The tide can change over just a few hundred metres due to local conditions, but generally this will tell you the best time to go.
 It’s free.